-Before even writing that article or designing those headphones, you need to work out who you are writing it for / who you want to sell to — who is your target audience?
-If you work out who your target audience is, then you can save a ton of time by not trying to sell to people who are never going to buy your product or read your blog.
+Before even writing that article or making that promotional film, you need to work out who you are targeting — who is your audience?
+If you work out who your target audience is, then you can save a ton of time by not trying to sell to people who are never going to want what you’re offering.

 It sounds like common sense doesn’t it?
 But it’s very easy to drift off target.
 And when you start moving away from your original audience, it’s so easy to drift, and drift until you’re so far out to sea it’s going to take you ages to get back to dry land.

 But isn’t my target audience someone just like me?

 Well, yes you probably are PART of your target audience — but there are lots of other people NOT like you who may want to hear your wise words or buy your product.

 How do I really KNOW who would be interested in buying my product?
 How do I know what they like and do?
 How do I know what are their pain points?

 You need to feel empathy with your audience in order to understand them.
 Harvard Business Review warns you, just putting yourself in the customer’s shoes isn’t enough.
 “The more empathetic managers are, the more they use their personal preferences to predict what customers want”.

 So how do I begin to understand who my customers are?